 - Cut the tomatoes in half, scoop out the seeds and liquid and discard.
 Dice the flesh and add to the bowl.

-- Dice the pepper, onion and chilli (if you don't like it too spicy then you can just add half the chilli though this is fairly mild) and mix them with the corn, beans and tomato.
+- Dice the pepper, onion and chilli (if you don't like it too spicy then you can just add half) and mix them with the corn, beans and tomato.

 - Sprinkle the salt and coriander over the salsa, pour over the lime juice and oil and mix everything together.
 Set aside while you prepare the beef.

 - To make your beef heat the olive oil in a frying pan over a medium to high heat.

 - Add the beef to the pan and break it up with a spatula.
 Cook for about 5 minutes until the beef is browned, stirring occasionally.